sharing inspiration for intentional living from our Home on one acre, nestled in the evergreens of Northern California.

 About the Evergreen Acre

 I started this blog in 2019, I wanted a creative outlet to chronicle my cooking and gardening tips.
 My background is in event planning and management and my degree from the University of Oregon (go ducks!) is in Communication and Business.
-But homemaking, cooking and gardening have always been my passions.
+But growing my own food, cooking that food from scratch and creating a home that helps me and my family thrive have always been my passions.

 Organic Gardening- Made simple for beginners and seasoned growers alike.